Chillyzz/Ontology-and-knowledge-base-construction/Operators/Geometry_operator.md

 9. Circular Arc Determined by Three point : when a point is in the middle of two points, then they determine an  circular arc.
    Circular Arc Determined by Three point : (Point, Point, Point, Bool) -> Set

+### Midpoint, perpendicular bisector, angular bisector 中点，垂直平分线，角平分线
+1. Midpoint of Line Segment : (Line Segment) -> Point

+2. The nth mth dividing point of Vector : (Vector) -> Point

+3. perpendicular bisector of Line Segment : (Line Segment, Plane) -> Line

+4. angular bisector : (Angle) -> Ray

+5. Centroid of triangle : the point of intersection of its three medians.
+   Centroid of triangle : (Triangle) -> Point

+6. orthocenter of triangle : the point where the three altitudes of the triangle intersect orthocenter of triangle : (Triangle) -> Point

 # Rectangular Plane Coordinate System 平面直角坐标系

 1. Origin : The point where the axes intersect is called the **origin**, denoted as \( (0, 0) \).